 It’s good practice in general to pepper descriptions with adjectives where appropriate.
 This makes product descriptions less technical and helps tell a product’s story by describing it emotively.

 A tip: The most powerful word is “you”.
-When you speak directly to your visitors, you engage them by making your product personal.
+To write persuasive product descriptions, you have to speak directly to your visitors, engage them by making your product personal.
 This is a sure-fire way to improve conversion rate optimization.

 Occasionally when we write, the fluff from talking sneaks its way into our text, which takes the punch away from product descriptions.
 Effective product descriptions eliminate distracting qualifying and filler words.